rodekruis/espocrm-training/docs/index.md

 <!-- markdownlint-disable-next-line no-trailing-punctuation -->

 Welcome to the 510 EspoCRM training!
+It covers access to the system, explains how to work with PAM (People Affected Management) and Rental Accommodation templates, describes the 121 platform as a payment solution, contains Customization part for more advanced users and provides recommendations for data protection.

-On the left you can find a navigation overview
+**On the left you can find a navigation overview**

 ---